JonasBergHansen/Power-Flow-Balancing-with-Decentralized-Graph-Neural-Networks/README.md

 A more in-depth explanation of the strucure of the data is given [here](/data/data_setup.md).

+An example of how to reproduce the data generation is given in [here](/generate_data_example).
+Do note that the code implementations in this folder are not the most efficient and only really suitable for offline dataset construction.
+Also, the Matlab script for the grid generation requires [MATPOWER](https://matpower.org/).

 ---
 ## Execution
 To execute the experiments, the data found in the above link must be placed inside the [data folder](/data).
 The experiments can then be executed by running the script files in the [code folder](/code).
 So, for instance, to perform the training and testing for the first experiment from the terminal, navigate to the code folder and execute the following